 - Certain blind workers have to meet only the “duration of work” test.

 You should apply for disability benefits as soon as you become disabled.
-It can take a long time to process an application for disability benefits (three to five months).
+It can take a long time to process an initial application for disability benefits (three to five months).

 The information you will need includes: